Channel in a printed part (failure)¶

 In this example, we print a dense sample, but turn off the laser in the small region in the center.
 The purpose of the simulation is to see if formation of such a small cavity is possible with the specified laser setting and powder composition.

-The printing is performed by hatching multiple layers.
-The hatching strategy for the dense sample is imported from the g-code files.
+The hatching strategy for the dense sample is imported from the g-code files (you can download them here

 The cavity is formed by turning the laser off when the laser spot is in the specified parameter range.
 This ability is not supported by the user interface.
 At present, the users are advised to prepare g-code files which include the cavity.